withastro/docs/src/pages/en/installation-new.md

 pnpm create astro
 ```

-The installation wizard will allow you to
-- Choose from a set of [starter templates](https://github.com/withastro/astro/tree/main/examples) (e.g. basic starter, blog, portfolio, documentation)
+The installation wizard will allow you to choose from a set of [starter templates](https://github.com/withastro/astro/tree/main/examples) (e.g. basic starter, blog, portfolio, documentation).

-- Select which [additional frameworks](/en/core-concepts/component-hydration) (React, Svelte, Vue, Solid, Preact), if any, you would like to include in your project
+Depending on the template chosen, you may also be asked to select which [additional frameworks](/en/core-concepts/component-hydration) (React, Svelte, Vue, Solid, Preact), if any, you would like to include in your project.
+(Additional frameworks can also be added manually later.)

 2. Install your project's dependencies using npm or your package manager of choice.